pdgilbert/eg_stm_hal/README.md

 The code in the examples is organized so that the setup for different HALs and hardware is in the first section and the generic application code follows.
 The hope is that this will make clear how to best take advantage of the generic aspect of `embedded-hal`.
-(The setup in many examples, including these, tends to dominate the application code, so the advantage of the HAL is not always so obvious.)
+(Since examples tend to be very simple applications, the setup in many examples tends to dominate the application code.
+This happens even more in examples here because of the setup for several different HALs.
+Because of this, the advantage of the HAL is not always so obvious in a simple example.
+It will become more apparent in a large project.)
-These examples are divided into two groups.
-The first group of core examples uses only the MCU specific HAL crate and the main crates associated with `embedded-hal`.
-The second group of additional examples uses additional device driver crates.

 ##  Contents
 - [Overall Status](#overall-status)